-- 1. earned during the semester of probation at least C grades in each subject; - 2. raised the grade point average to within 0.2 of the level required for good standing; or - 3. shown, in the judgment of the committee, solid progress toward being able to complete the degree program.
+- 1. completed a minimum of 12 hours during the semester with a minimum of a 2.0 semester GPA; or - 2. raised the grade point average to within 0.2 of the level required for good standing; or - 3. shown, in the judgment of the committee, solid progress toward being able to complete the degree program.